chr4/salt-docker/README.md

 Setup a systemd timer that cleans up unused and dangling images every night by running `docker system prune --force --all` automatically.

+### docker.client.config

+Deploys the file `~/.docker/config.json`, where `~` expands to the home dir of the user running the minion-service.
+The contents of this file are read from the pillar key `docker.client.config`.
+The main purpose here is to have a state where the salt-minion user is already logged into private docker registries (as recorded in the client config file).
+This in turn enables the subsequent setup of the state `docker_image.present` where the image in question originates from said private registries.

 ### docker.compose

 Install `docker-compose` package.